zekaryas1/notes/docs/Frameworks/React/React native.md

 - Source:
 	- [Improving Shopify App’s Performance (2024) - Shopify](https://shopify.engineering/improving-shopify-app-s-performance)
-- What tool to use to inspect performance degrades
+- What tools to use to inspect performance degrades
 	- **Strategy**:
 		- Utilize tools to measure rendering times in React Native apps.
 	- **Benefit**:
 		- Provides insights into performance bottlenecks and areas needing optimization.
 	- **Tools**:
 		- Shopify React performance library
-- Leverage features from react toolbox
+- Leverage features from React toolbox
 	- Memoization features, using useMemo, React.memo hooks…
-	- Load components or data only when needed (e.g., using React.lazy or pagination).
+	- Load components or data only when needed (e.g., using `React.lazy` or pagination).
 	- Consider Concurrent React to prioritize high priority updates
 - Build your UI as a list first
 	- **Strategy**: